IoannisLoukeris/LaravelNeverCRUD/README.md

 Not everything is coming from or going to your database.
 Hence the data aservices.
 You need to do many things which may or may not overlap between each of your interfaces, and you definitelly can't just stick everything in one controller.
 Hence the need for Handlers.
 And in the very end this is a huge system that needs robustness, scaling etc and it is diverse enough to warrant microservices.
 Writing crud for each and every one of them models in each and every microservice is very tedious and error prone.
 Hence the need for automation of CRUD.

 ## Seems the architectural aspect is quite important too...
 Depending on what you are doing it is very important.
-For the moment let's pretend that this is just a CRUD aleviation package :-)
+For the moment let's pretend that this is just a CRUD alleviation package :-)

 ## Examples?
 Tutorials?
 ~~Too lazy.
-If there is enough interest will do it though.~~ I got my lazy bum to write and example that you can find here:
+If there is enough interest will do it though.~~ I got my lazy bum to write an example that you can find here:

 [LaravelNeverCRUD-example](https://github.com/IoannisLoukeris/LaravelNeverCRUD-example)